-The CARES Act allows for a “penalty-free” distribution through Dec.
-31, 2020, of up to $100,000 from traditional IRAs and IRA-based accounts (SEPs, SARSEPs, SIMPLE IRAs), as well as profit-sharing, 401(k), 403(b) and 457(b) plans.
+The CARES Act allows for a “penalty-free” coronavirus-related distribution (CRD) through December 30, 2020, of up to $100,000 from traditional IRAs and IRA-based accounts (SEPs, SARSEPs, SIMPLE IRAs), as well as profit-sharing, 401(k), 403(b) and 457(b) plans.

 While the distribution is penalty-free, it will still be subject to normal income tax rules, as applicable.
 You may spread the taxes evenly over a three-year period, and you may repay the amount to an IRA or other eligible retirement plan that allows rollover contributions.
 You have to make the repayment within three years of the date you took the distribution.